djpowers/library_management/EDGE_CASES.md

 - does not require name or credit card (at least name likely should be enforced)
 - should also validate credit card format

+## Lend Books / Return Books

+- not currently handling errors if book and borrower are not found